rishdang/Prac2/README.md

 ### C based Client.
 ```
 └── client consists of POSIX compliant C code which can interact with server and provides command execution capabilities.
-└── Modular capabilities, has basic anti-debug capabilities as well.
+└── Modular capabilities, has basic anti-debug, post exploitation and stealth capabilities as well.

 ```
 ### LOCAL roles